Enhancing wind field resolution in complex terrain through a knowledge-driven machine learning approach: Method and set-up

 Next, the wind field is downsampled in horizontal directions to a lower resolution using the nearest-neighbor method.
+Another viable option could have involved running the multiscale model at a resolution of $800m\times800m$, instead of resorting to the nearest neighbor approximation.
+However, we firmly believe that this approach not only conserves the time required for an 800-meter resolution simulation, but also introduces a beneficial element of noise into the input data.
+This noise has been shown to improve the robustness of GANs during training.
 The downsampling factor in this work is 4 unless explicitly stated otherwise.
 The result is a high-resolution wind field (referred to as HR) with $64\times64\times10$ wind vectors as the generator target and a low-resolution wind field (referred to as LR) with $16\times16\times10$ wind vectors as the generator input.

 While overtraining of the terrain in the feature maps should be avoided, the generator should still have a chance to learn from the terrain corresponding to the input wind field.
 Therefore, the low-resolution input may also include as additional features the low-resolution height above the mean sea level, low-resolution terrain height, and/or height over the terrain in low resolution.
 Additionally, the low-resolution pressure can potentially contribute information and can be included as a feature in the low-resolution input.
 Each of these additional contributions can be toggled with a new hyperparameter, and the effect of each contribution is investigated as part of this work as explained in \textit{Experiment~1} in Section~\ref{subsec:cases}.